janlely/jparser/readme.md

 TextParsers::satisfy //parse a character that satisfies a condition according to the given encoding.
-TextParsers::one //parse a character according to the given encoding TextParsers::string //parse a given string according to the given encoding.
+TextParsers::one //parse a character according to the given encoding TextParsers::oneOf //parse a character which is one of the given string TextParsers::noneOf //parse a character which is none of the given string TextParsers::string //parse a given string according to the given encoding.
 TextParsers::any //parse any n characters according to the specified encoding.
 TextParsers::take //parse any n characters according to the specified encoding.